starrvarse/starrvarse/README.md

 ---

-## 🤝 Let’s Connect
+## 🤝 Let's Connect

-I’m always open to ideas, collaborations, or just a good dev conversation.
+I'm always open to ideas, collaborations, or just a good dev conversation.
 Feel free to connect on [LinkedIn](https://linkedin.com/in/your-link) or explore [BigSur.in](https://bigsur.in) for the latest products.

-> _“Code smarter.
+> _"Code smarter.
 Build better.
-Stay curious.”_
+Stay curious."_